Build your Python image

 Build an image

-Now that we’ve created our Dockerfile, let’s build our image.
-To do this, we use the
+Now that you’ve created the Dockerfile, let’s build the image.
+To do this, use the

 docker build command.
 The

 docker build command builds Docker images from a Dockerfile and a “context”.
 A build’s context is the set of files located in the specified PATH or URL.
 The Docker build process can access any of the files located in this context.